DougFalconieri/Presentation3/Presentation3.md

     * We'll call it app.js and you can view it [here](src/app.js).
 * An Ember.js application is created using the `create` method.
     * `var myApp = Ember.application.create();`
+* The `create` method can optionally take a `rootElement` argument that limits the Ember application to only part of the page.
+    * This is useful for creating widgets, but not necessary for our sample application.
+* `myApp` is an `ApplicationInstance` object that stores the state for the application.

+## The Ember Object System

+* The `create` method is part of Ember's general object framework that extends JavaScript to simulate object-oriented features like inheritance.
+* An Ember class can be created by calling `Ember.object.extend()` and passing it a map of properties and methods.
+    * Classes created this way can be extended themselves to create subclasses.
+* Ember classes all have a `create` method that can be used to create instances of the class.
+* Ember automatically creates `get` and `set` methods to encapsulate all the properties in a class.
+    * Also, creates `getProperties` and `setProperties` methods that allow you to access and modify multiple properties at once.
+* Methods in Ember classes can call the implementation of the method in the class's superclass by using `this._super()`.
+* If a class defines a method called `init`, it is called when an instance is created and acts as a constructor.
+* A computed property is a property who's value is calculated based on other properties instead of set directly.
+    * An Ember method can be turned into a computed property by calling the `property` function on it and passing a list of the properties it depends on.
+* One of the main reasons to encapsulate properties inside getters and setters is to support change notifications.
+* An observer function can be created by calling the `observes` method on a function and passing it the names of the properties that it should observe.
+    * The function will then get called every time an observed property is changed.
+* A bound property can be created by calling `Ember.computed.alias` and passing the name of a property.
+    * This creates a two-way binding -- each property will be updated when the other one changes.
+* Ember also supports mixins: a set of functions that can be added to any class.
+    * Mixins are created by calling `Em.mixin.create`.
+    * Mixins can be added to an object when it is created by calling `createWithMixins` instead of `create` and passing it one or more mixins.
+* Ember objects also have several functions to trigger and subscribe to events.
+    * `on` subscribes to an event while `trigger` emits an event.
+    * There are several other event functions as well.

+## Routing